jneoh001/jneoh001/README.md

-### 😄 Hi
-#### Hi, I'm Javier.
+<h1>😄Hi, I'm Javier.
 Currently a Year 2 Computer Science Student.
-I am interested in creating applications that people are able to enjoy and benefit from :).
+I am interested in creating applications that people are able to enjoy and benefit from :). </h1>
 <br />

 <h2>My Projects</h2> 💻